Marketing, Manufacturing, Packaging & Labeling, Advertising

 A company that wishes to manufacture drugs is required to satisfy regulatory requirements on facilities, techniques and personnel.
 In particular, such a company needs to obtain necessary licenses to qualify as a drug manufacturing entity, including the Investment Registration Certificate (in the case of a foreign-invested pharmaceutical business entity) and/or the Enterprise Registration Certificate, the Certificate of Eligibility for Pharmaceutical Business and the GMP Certificate.

 Companies that engage in the manufacturing of medical devices are required to satisfy regulatory requirements on facilities, equipment, quality management and personnel.
-The medical device manufacturing entities must submit a declaration of eligibility for manufacturing of medical devices to the provincial DOH and can only commence the manufacturing after obtaining the receipt note for such declaration issued by the provincial DOH.
+The medical device manufacturing entities must self-declare by uploading the required dossier on the Portal of Medical Device Management under the MOH, and then the provincial DOH will publish the relevant information and the declared dossier on the Portal.
+After that, the entities are allowed to manufacture medical devices.

 10. Are local manufacturing requirements compatible with Good Manufacturing Practices (GMPs) as defined by the US Food & Drug Administration (US FDA) and/or the European Medicines Agency (EMA)?